ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te'.md

 - In this sense, (when we add -te- to plain assertive sentences) -te- does not add any evidential requirement.
 The evidential requirement is already in the plain assertion.
 It specifies the vantage point on which the assertion is based on.

 on which the assertion's evidence is based on.
 So, sentences with -te- has evidential requirements (the speaker of the sentence must have an appropriate evidence in order to felicitously speak that sentence), but this requirement does not come from any morphemes or evidential markers.
 Instead we will argue that it comes from the assertion itself.
 To make aplain assertion without any morphemes, we already must have a very good evidence.

 ##### Plain assertion is the strongest assertion.
-	-Kartonnen's puzzle shows that it is at least more stronger than necessity epistemic modal.
+- Kartoonnen's puzzle shows that it is at least more stronger than necessity epistemic modal.

 ### Griciean Maxim of Quality
 One should assert things only when one has appropriate evidence.